CobanRamo/MSI_Z590_Pro_Wifi/README.md

 Windows  | Windows 10 Pro  | Windows 11 Pro  |
 Linux  | Ubuntu 21.10  |   |
 MacOS  | Catalina  | Big Sur  | Monterey

+TPM 2.0 chip is enabled for Windows 11, does not affect MacOS versions.<br>
+SecureBoot is disabled but can be enabled and rolled out for OpenCore drivers if needed.

 <img src="/Pictures/MSIZ590ProWifi.png" alt="My cool Hack"/>